Graduate Accommodation

 Band D = £26.20 per night / £6785.80 per year (based on a 37 week contract)

-Graduate freshers are invited to apply for accommodation via our Accommodation Portal, in accordance with our prioritisation policy (please contact accommodation@lincoln.ox.ac.uk for further information).
+Graduate offer holders can find information about applying for accommodation on the hub.
 The allocation of rooms from second year onwards is decided by a ballot, run by current graduate students.

 Current students can find more information here.